-The online abstract submitter for the "My Coolest Surgical Video" section of the Retina Subspecialty Day program in now closed.
-Video submissions were accepted May 25 - June 8.
-Notifications will be sent the week of July 3.
+The online abstract submitter for the "My Coolest Surgical Video" section of the Retina Subspecialty Day program will open on April 12, 2018.
+Video submissions will be accepted April 12 – May 8.
+Notifications will be sent the week of July 9.

 The Presenting Author of submitted abstracts will receive an email with a link and instructions on how to upload the video.
 Instructions on how to submit the video will only be sent to those who submitted a video abstract by the deadline.